milana-gataric/gs-wavelets/README.md

-This is a Matlab implementation of generalized sampling for the reconstruction of wavelet coefficients from Fourier measurements.
+This is a Matlab implementation of generalized sampling for the reconstruction of wavelet coefficients from Fourier measurements by Clarice Poon and Milana Gataric.

 A detailed description of the implementation can be found in [M. Gataric and C. Poon, A practical guide to the recovery of wavelet coefficients from Fourier measurements](https://epubs.siam.org/doi/abs/10.1137/15M1018630).